Zhabonchik/public-obsidian-vault-java-concurrency/content/archive/ARCHIVED; User State is State of the Art.md

 As they all point out, identity is *way* more complicated than you think.

-While we perceive psychological continuity across contexts and time, closer inspection reveals a network of branching and diachronic identities.
+While we perceive psychological continuity across contexts and time, closer inspection reveals a network of branching and [[Identity is diachronic|diachronic identities]].
 We adopt varied personas and play different characters in diverse settings, and we refine, optimize, and evolve that quiver of selves throughout our lives. ^5bc20b

 In short, it's messy.
 Or, rather, elegant emergent complexity.